 The March lockdown ended, but the pandemic is not burning out.
 According to the article published in Nature, the second wave of the pandemic (that is already coming) can be even more deadly than the first one.

-Also, what was done will not be easily undone, and with companies already battle-tested the remote work to be cost-efficient, the paradigm is here to stay for longer.
-For better or for worse, especially for parents.
+Furthermore, what was done will not be easily undone, and with companies already battle-tested the remote work to be cost-efficient, the paradigm is here to stay for longer.
+For better or for worse, especially for parents dealing with young kids at home and trying to balance work and parenting.

-So there is no other way than to prepare, so did the Calamari team and prepared a list of tips and suggestions for those locked on the remote work with their children.
+So there is no other way than to prepare, so did the Calamari team and prepared a list of tips and suggestions for those locked on the home work with their children.
 These are the real ones, not the news from the perfect world of the nearly mute children living in an ever-tidy room.
-Only battle-tested advice from people working from home with a toddler or school kids.
+Only battle-tested advice from people who work with kids, especially when you're dealing with small kids or older children and trying to make it work in a hybrid or remote work environment.

 Be flexible about your schedule

-Working eight hours in a row is a myth, with office workers having coffee breaks and physical workers looking for ways to take a quick rest during the day.
-The need to re-energize is natural and there is no point in proving else.
+Working eight hours in a row is a myth, with office workers having coffee breaks and physical workers investigating how to take a quick rest during the day.
+The need to re-energize is natural, and there is no point in proving else.

-On the other hand though, when stuffing the work and the re-energizing breaks in an office, individuals can deliver enough time squeezed together to get the job done.
+On the other hand, though, when stuffing the work and the re-energizing breaks in an office, individuals can deliver enough time squeezed together to get work done.

 When working from home, this type of work is harder to achieve (yet sometimes desired).
-When working from home with kids in place, it is literally impossible.
-Children want to play, need to be supervised, or just burst with energy, needing a quick transfer to the playground to not demolish a house.
+When working from home with kids at home, it is literally impossible.
+Children need attention, want to play, or just burst with energy, needing a quick transfer to the playground to not demolish a house.
+If kids are older, you may find more time to focus, but young kids at home require constant interaction.

-As soon as one abandons the hope of working from home in an office-like manner, it gets better.
+As soon as one abandons the hope of working from home in an office work-like manner, it gets better.
 So the best advice is to:

-• Enlist what is to do and cut it into smaller, manageable chunks – it is rarely possible to cut out enough time to handle a bigger task at once,
+- Enlist what is to do and cut it into smaller, manageable chunks – it is rarely possible to cut out enough time to work on a bigger task at once,

-• Do only one chunk at a time – multitasking is a killer of performance, and performance is the factor to optimize,
+- Do only one chunk at a time – multitasking is a killer of productive work, and performance is the factor to optimize,

-• Be ready to abandon it when necessary – that’s the reality.
-The younger kid, the more attention it needs,
+- Be ready to abandon it when necessary – that’s the reality.
+The younger the child at home, the more attention it needs,

-• Be ready to split your working time into several batches a day and don’t panic over it – some work can be done in the evening, with no contact with the rest of the team, while other tasks need to be done during the workday.
+- Be ready to split your workday into several batches and don’t panic over it – some work can be done in the evening, with no contact with the rest of the team.
+Other tasks need to be done during the workday.
 The key is smart management,

-• Work when you can.
-Do overtime when possible – over hours can come in handy in the future.
+- Work when you can.
+Do overtime when possible – over hours can be useful in the future.

-The only way to keep the chaos at the bay while implementing flexible work schedules is to track working time – there is no point in working in the evening if no one (with your boss on the top of the list) doesn’t notice.
+The only way to keep the chaos at bay while implementing flexible work schedules is to track working time – there is no point in working in the evening if no one (with your boss on the top of the list) knows you’re working.

 Create boundaries

-In a perfect world, one would have a home office in a separate room, with a big desk, fancy cork table, and a whiteboard with post-it kanban on it.
-But it is rarely a reality, despite being one of the most popular tips for moms working from home (and dads too).
+In a perfect world, one would have a working space in a separate room, with a big desk, a fancy cork table, and a whiteboard with post-it kanban on it.
+But it is rarely a reality, despite being one of the most popular tips for moms and dads working full-time from home.

-According to the Eurostat data, up to 70% of the EU population lives in overcrowded houses, with the share ranging from 51% in Germany to 96.4% in Romania.
-For many EU citizens, it can be hard to have a desk on his or her own, not to mention a separate room only for work.
+According to Eurostat data, up to 70% of the EU population lives in overcrowded houses, with the share ranging from 51% in Germany to 96.4% in Romania.
+For many EU citizens, it can be challenging to have even a place to work, not to mention a separate room only for work.

-Also, supervising younger kids can be challenging while working from a separate room.
+Moreover, supervising small kids or sick children can be difficult while working from another room.

-Yet there is a strict need to separate space for work and create boundaries.
-Having a clean part of a table, a desk (if possible), and a computer untouchable for children would be a great idea.
+Yet, there is a strict need to create separation between work and personal zones.
+Having a clean work area, a desk (if possible), and a computer untouchable for children would be a great idea.
+This helps reinforce the home and work boundaries.

-With younger children, a bigger deal of creativity is required.
-Sometimes drawing a line on a floor can be enough to show a difference between “work zone” and “play zone”.
-Also, it can be a good idea to ask children how one should show that the work is going on.
-Children’s perception of the world can be surprising and building a printer from lego bricks only to put it on a desk can be a sign that now “it is a real office” and the parent is really busy.
+With children like toddlers, more creativity is required.
+Sometimes drawing a line on the floor can be enough to show a difference between “work zone” and “play zone.”
+Furthermore, it can be a good idea to ask your children how to show that you’re working.
+Building a Lego “printer” and placing it on your desk might be their way of saying: “Now it’s a real office.”

 Be open and transparent with your boss

 There is no point in being flexible with the schedule when the boss is not OK with that.
-In fact, that’s the point that should be done first – setting some clear rules and expectations between the employee and the employer.
-Or just the manager.
+In fact, that’s the point that should be addressed first – setting some clear rules and expectations between the employee and the employer.

-The employee cannot support the myth that his availability will not change when working from home full of preschoolers.
-And the employer shouldn’t expect that.
-On the other hand, it is also unrealistic to expect money for nothing.
+The employee cannot support the myth that availability won’t change when kids are at home.
+And the employer shouldn’t expect that either.
+On the other hand, it is also unrealistic to expect full pay without necessary work.

-The reality must be accepted on both sides and the first step toward that is to be open with the boss.
-If the boss cannot understand that, maybe it is time to change a boss?
-Ignoring reality is hardly a good idea.
+The reality must be accepted on both sides.
+And the first step is to make it work through open communication.
+If the boss cannot understand that, maybe it’s time to change the boss.
+Ignoring reality won’t improve anyone’s work life.

 Deliver proofs and be accountable

-Following the point above, one should deliver proof that the job is done and some fair metrics to measure the performance.
-In the end – getting stuff done is the reason for going to work.
-In fact, being accountable for results is one of the most effective ways to work from home without being accused of slacking.
+Following the point above, one should deliver proof that the job is done and use fair metrics to measure performance.
+At the end of the day, the goal is to get work done.

 Use the technology for your benefit